netdata/netdata/plugins/idlejitter.plugin/README.md

 This number is useful:

  1. in real-time environments, when the CPU jitter can affect the quality of the service (like VoIP media gateways).
- 2. in cloud providers, at can pause the VM or container for a small duration to perform operations at the host.
+ 2. in cloud infrastructure, at can pause the VM or container for a small duration to perform operations at the host.